smaura777/peccler/_posts/2013-07-17-poison_apple.markdown

 >  for example, the tomato garnered a shady reputation for being both
 >  poisonous and a source of temptation.

 Deep dive into the Tomato story at [smithsonian.com](http://smithsonianmag.com).
-For a couple of centuries at least European farmers didn't quite know what to make of the tomato.
+For a couple of centuries at least, european farmers didn't quite know what to make of the tomato.
 Even when they grew it, they weren't sure how to consume it.